-‘Words That Heal’ is a group reading program promoting positive wellbeing developed by Susan McLaine, a leading advocate of bibliotherapy in collaboration with a physiologist and a GP for use in the Australian context.
+‘Words That Heal’ is a group reading program promoting positive wellbeing developed by Susan McLaine, a leading advocate of bibliotherapy in collaboration with a physiologist, social worker and a general practitioner.

-This creative bibliotherapy program involves imaginative literature (fiction, inspirational stories, poetry) being read aloud in a group by a trained facilitator, followed by discussion around meaning creation.
+This creative bibliotherapy program involves literary texts (fiction, inspirational stories, poetry) being read aloud in a group by a trained facilitator, followed by discussion around meaning creation.
 Creative bibliotherapy aims to enrich life quality and life spirit.

 Words That Heal is an initiative of Bibliotherapy Australia.